zhavkk/gRPC_auth_service/README.md

 - Refresh tokens are stored in Redis with expiration
 - Role-based access control is implemented
 - Input validation is performed on all requests

+## Event-Driven Architecture

+This service implements an event-driven architecture pattern using Apache Kafka for asynchronous communication with other services.

+### Kafka Integration

+- **Library**: Uses [Sarama](https://github.com/IBM/sarama), a Go client library for Apache Kafka
+- **Producer Type**: AsyncProducer for non-blocking, high-throughput event publishing
+- **Topics**:
+  - `user.created` - Published when a new regular user is registered
+  - `artist.created` - Published when a new artist is registered
+- **Event Format**: Events contain user/artist profile details in JSON format
+- **Reliability**: Implements the Outbox pattern to ensure event publishing reliability:
+  1. Saves events in an outbox table within the same transaction as the user/artist creation
+  2. Background worker processes outbox entries and publishes them to Kafka
+  3. Ensures at-least-once delivery semantics
+  4. Provides idempotency keys for downstream services

+### Handling Kafka Producer Failures

+The service handles Kafka producer failures gracefully:
+- Connection issues are logged and retried
+- Failed deliveries are captured through error channels
+- The outbox pattern ensures messages are not lost if Kafka is temporarily unavailable

 ## Contributing